skeyll/SynicSugar/docs/content/GettingStarted/helloworld.md

     }
 }
 ```
-Rpc function can send a message together with 1st args.
-We can hard-code "HelloWorld" in the debug log, but let's send HelloWorld as args.
-And also display the sender's UserID.
-This sender is the owner of this instance.
+A function can send a message together with 1st arg.
+We can hard-code "HelloWorld" in the RPC procsess directly, but let's send HelloWorld as args here. <br>
-In the case, we need to pass "Hello World" 1st args.
-So, this RPC function should be called with "Hello World" by another function, button event or so on.
+When this is invoked in the local, this is invoked in other peers by the instance that has the same UserID as OwnerUserID.<br>
+To display message and the sender ID on Debug.Log, we pass "Hello World" 1st arg and, then use OwnerUseID in each local.

 ```cs
 using UnityEngine;